kevinj24fr/SoupX/README.md

 - **STANDARDIZED:** Code style and documentation across all functions.
 - **OPTIMIZED:** Memory usage and sparse matrix operations.
 - **EXPANDED:** Test coverage for all core and edge-case scenarios.

 ---

-## Example Limitation

-> **Note:** The toy dataset (`scToy`) included for examples is too small and homogeneous for automated contamination estimation (`autoEstCont`).
-This is a limitation of the example data, not a bug in the codebase.
-All core functions work as intended with real single-cell data.

----